 In order to expedite the cell selection process, stored information for several RATs, if available, may be used by the UE.

 When camped on a cell, the UE shall regularly search for a better cell according to the cell reselection criteria.
 If a better cell is found, that cell is selected.
 The change of cell may imply a change of RAT.
 Details on performance requirements for cell reselection can be found in TS 38.133 [8].

+For NCRs, if the NCR-MT in RRC_INACTIVE (re)selects a cell other than the last serving cell on which side control configuration was received, then the NCR-MT shall indicate to NCR-Fwd to cease forwarding.
+If the NCR-MT in RRC_INACTIVE detects no suitable cell, then the NCR-MT shall indicate to NCR-Fwd to cease forwarding.

 The NAS is informed if the cell selection and reselection result in changes in the received system information relevant for NAS.